-- The transmission is in the neutral position. - The transmission is in gear with the clutch lever pulled and the sidestand up. - See page 3-19 for more information. - 1.
-Push the main swtch to "ON" and make sure that the engine stop switch is set to "\(\cap{n}\)".
+- The transmission is in the neutral position. - The transmission is in gear with the clutch lever pulled and the sidestand up. - See page 3-19 for more information. - Push the main switch to "ON" and make sure that the engine stop switch is set to "\(\cap\)".

-The following warning light should come on for a few seconds, then go off.
+The following warning lights should come on for a few seconds, then go off.